 Wax 3D printing and lost wax casting are used to build your design when using this material.
 The wax printing process is a type of Stereolithography that uses a wax-like resin.
 Support structures are printed along with the model to make sure your model doesn’t fall apart.
 These support structures are automatically generated and manually removed after the printing process.
 After support structures are removed and your model is cleaned, the model can be prepared for casting.

 First, one or more wax sprues will be attached to your model.
-Next, it will be attached with the sprue to a wax ‘tree’, together with a bunch of other models.
-The tree is then placed in a flask and covered in a fine plaster.
-When the plaster solidifies, it forms the mold for casting the Gold.
+Next, the sprue and model will be attached to a wax ‘tree’, together with a bunch of other models.
+The tree is then placed in a flask and covered in fine plaster.
+When the plaster solidifies, it forms a mold for gold casting.
 The plaster mold is then put in an oven and heated for several hours to a point where the wax is completely burned out.

-Then, the molten Gold is poured in to fill the cavities left by the wax.
-Once the metal has cooled and solidified, the plaster mold is broken and the Gold models are removed by hand.
-Finally, your model is filed and sanded to get rid of the sprues and then polished by hand.
+Then, molten gold is poured in to fill the cavities left by the wax.
+Once the gold has cooled and solidified, the plaster mold is broken and the gold models are removed by hand and polished.

 - Because pure gold would be too soft for durable jewelry, solid gold is mixed with an alloy (usually with metals like silver, copper or zinc) to harden the material for longer wear